gnu-mcu-eclipse/build-scripts/README.md

-# The GNU MCU Eclipse build scripts
+# The GNU MCU Eclipse build scripts - DEPRECATED

 These are the scripts used to build the GNU MCU Eclipse tools.